 Once the data is in place, the possibilities for reporting are almost endless.
 That is why we are currently developing features that will allow clients to shape and visualise their data into meaningful reports.

-As the name suggests, Big Data brings a sense that data can be overwhelming to human perception.
+As the name suggests, it brings a sense that data can be overwhelming to human perception.
 The term ‘Data Lake’ has been coined to describe an entity that is difficult to render anything meaningful from.
 That’s why SIERA provides rich, intuitive reporting features such as its GRESB capabilities.
 For example, in less than a minute, SIERA can auto-generate an asset data spreadsheet that’s fully aligned to GRESB’s template, ready to be uploaded directly into the GRESB portal; a process that saves our clients a lot of stress, time and money.With its rich reporting features, SIERA sustainability software saves you stress, time & money.Click To Tweet

 Big Data and Predictive Analysis